June 15, 2018

 Pedigree is a good start to ensuring credibility, but it’s not enough on its own.

 For one thing, each state’s requirements vary.
 And, some states don’t require pedigrees at all.
-For another, illegitimate pharmacy wholesalers can create false paper trails with sparkling records.
+For another, illegitimate pharmaceutical wholesalers can create false paper trails with sparkling records.
 In 2012, fraudulent distributors falsified their pedigree while distributing more than $1 billion in diverted drugs to unwitting pharmacies.

 To ensure your distributor’s credibility, look for certain credentials.
 “You’ve got to look at the credentialing body,” Smock said.